sahilnanda1995/gekkoDiff/docs/commandline/plugins.md

   > fill in your email and password.
   >
   > WARNING: If you have NOT downloaded Gekko from the github page above we CANNOT
-  > guarantee that your email address & password are safe!
+  > guarantuee that your email address & password are safe!

 - tag is some text that Gekko will put in all subject lines so you can easily group all advices together.